Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 $$

-Aside: The conditional expectation $$ \mathbb{E}[X|Y] $$ is a number that depends on y, since the value of this expectation depends on y, it is a function based on y.
-Hence the expression at the last step is a function of $$ b(L) $$ , the balancing score, and that is exactly what we set out to prove.
+Aside: The conditional expectation $ \mathbb{E}[X|Y] $ is a number that depends on y, since the value of this expectation depends on y, it is a function based on y.
+Hence the expression at the last step is a function of $ b(L) $, the balancing score, and that is exactly what we set out to prove.

+Aside: The conditional expectation $$ \mathbb{E}[X|Y] $$ is a number that depends on y, since the value of this expectation depends on y,

+it is a function based on y.
+Hence the expression at the last step is a function of $$ b(L) $$, the balancing score, and that is exactly what we set out to prove.

 #### Proof (Approach 2)
 Suppose $$ b(L) $$ is a balancing score.
 Assume for contradiction that $$ b(L) $$ is not finer than $$ ps(L) $$.
 This implies there exists at least one value of ps(L) that could not be mapped using values from b(L).
 Mathematically, there are two points $$l_1$$  and $$l_2$$ such that: